openfaas/faas/CONTRIBUTING.md

 * comment on and engage with project proposals
 * attend occasional 1:1 meetings with members of the Core Team or the Project Lead

 This group is intended to be an active team that shares the load and collaborates together.
-This means engaging in topics on Slack, encouraging other teammates, sharing ideas, helping the users and raising issues with the Core Team.
+This means engaging in topics on Slack, working with other teammates, sharing ideas, helping the users and raising issues with the Core Team.

 The Members Team will notify their team in the *members* channel about any planned leave of a week or more and set a status in Slack of "away".